 Another question you may be asking yourself is, ‘should I be applying to Oxbridge for my English degree?’

-This is obviously a question you need to answer for yourself, but here are some things to think about.
+This is obviously a question you need to answer, but here are some things to consider.

-Although there are optional modules, compared to other universities, Oxbridge’s courses are more tightly structured.
+Although there are optional modules, Oxbridge’s courses are more tightly structured compared to other universities.

-The best thing to do if you’re thinking about applying to Oxbridge is to attend one of their open days, where you can talk to current students and get the real inside story about what it’s like to study there.
+The best thing to do if you’re considering applying to Oxbridge is to attend one of their open days, where you can talk to current students and get the real inside story about what it’s like to study there.

 What Use Is An English degree anyway?

-One of the worries which students might have about studying for an English degree at university is whether it will help them get a job in the outside world.
+One of the worries students might have about studying for an English degree at university is whether it will help them get a job outside the world.

-There is a popular myth that English is not employable, and this is just incorrect.
+There is a popular myth that English is not employable, which is just incorrect.

-Although an English degree will not lead directly into one particular career like more vocational degrees (such as medicine), this can definitely be a blessing in disguise.
+Although an English degree will not lead directly to one particular career, like more vocational degrees (such as medicine), this can be a blessing in disguise.
 English may close a few career doors, but it will open far more.

-You can work in so many different fields after an English degree, too many to name here, but popular ones include media, public relations, academia, education, government, human relations and management.
+You can work in so many different fields after an English degree, too many to name here.
+Still, popular ones include media, public relations, academia, education, government, human relations and management.

-So, if you’re thinking about applying for English at university and you’re worried about your career prospects, don’t be.
-Just go for it, and make sure you take advantage of the careers service offered at your university of choice.
+So, if you’re considering applying for English at university and are worried about your career prospects, don’t be.
+Just go for it, and make sure you take advantage of the careers service offered at your university.

 Attend the Cambridge English Literature Summer School